2014 Pacific typhoon season: Retirement

-After the season, the Typhoon Committee retired the name Rammasun due to the damages and deaths it caused in the Philippines and China and will never again be used for another typhoon name.
-In February 2016, it was subsequently replaced with Bualoi respectively for future seasons.
+After the season, at their 47th Session in 2015 the ESCAP/WMO Typhoon Committee announced the name Rammasun was removed from the naming lists due to the damages and deaths it caused in the Philippines and China, and it will not be used again for another typhoon name.
+In February 2016, it was subsequently replaced by Bualoi for future seasons, respectively.